kabilan2003/HER-workshop/README.md

 ### Getting Started

-To get started with the workshop, follow the instructions outlined in the individual sections of this repository.
-Each section contains detailed information, code snippets, and resources to facilitate your learning journey.
+Simply click on the following link to join the community: [Slack Invite Link] To get started with the workshop, follow the instructions outlined in the individual sections of this repository.
+Each section contains detailed information, code snippets, and resources to facilitate your learning.

 ### Questions and Support